DiegoGiFo/DiegoGiFo.github.io/_posts/2018-03-12-rosserial-tutorial-en.markdown

 int BEH = 0;
 ~~~
 Declare the variables movements as type geometry_msgs/Twist
-Declare the buttons's pins and 4 variables of type int that are the outputs of the 4 buttons.
+Declare the buttons's pins and 4 variables of type int that are the inputs of the 4 buttons.

 ## CALLBACK FUNCTION